David-Haim/concurrencpp/README.md

 ```
 In this example, We use `std::thread` as a third-party executor.
 This represents a scenario when a non-concurrencpp executor is used as part of the application life-cycle.
 We extract the result object before we pass the promise and block the main thread until the result becomes ready.
 In `my_3_party_executor`, we set a result as if we `co_return`ed it.

-###  Summery: using coroutines
+###  Summery: using tasks and coroutines

+A task is an asynchronous operation implementing an asynchronous computational step.
+Tasks are created by using one of the executor methods or by invoking a concurrencpp coroutine.
+Tasks might return a result object that is used to consume the asynchronous value or exception the task had produced.
+When used correctly, result objects don't block, this way we can chain tasks together, creating a bigger, asynchronous flow graph that never blocks.

 A concurrencpp coroutine is a C++ suspendable function.
 It is eager, meaning it starts to run the moment it is invoked.
 It returns one of `concurrencpp::result` / `concurrencpp::null_result` and contains any of `co_await` or `co_return` in its body.
 Parallel coroutines are a special kind of coroutines, that start run in another thread, by passing a `concurrencpp::executor_tag` and an instance of a valid concurrencpp executor as the first arguments.
-Coroutines might return a result object that marshals the asynchronous result or exception.
-This way we can chain coroutines together, creating a bigger, asynchronous flow graph that doesn't block.
-Result objects might also be created by converting callables into coroutines using executor methods, or by using the `result_promise` type.

 ### Result auxiliary functions

-concurrencpp provides helper functions that help manipulate result objects directly:
+For completeness, concurrencpp provides helper functions that help manipulate result objects:

 ```cpp
 /*